epfl-ada/ada-2023-project-rollthedatadice/README.md

 # Unveiling Character Dynamics: A Quantitative Exploration of Movie Narratives
 Let's RollTheDataDice!
+See our website here:  https://epfl-ada.github.io/ada-2023-project-rollthedatadice/ The overall workflow notebook is in `data_analysis.ipynb`

 ## Table of Contents
 - [Structure of this repository](#structure-of-this-repository)
 - [Abstract](#abstract)